Srinadhd05/github-actions-learning/README.md

 ### Decoupling pods from the storage: Persistent Volumes

 Kubernetes also supports Persistent Volumes.
-With Persistent Volumes, data is persisted regardless of the lifecycle of the application, container, Pod, Node, or even the cluster itself.
+With Persistent Volumes, data is persisted regardless of lifecycle of the application, container, Pod, Node, or even the cluster itself.
 Persistent Volumes fulfill the three requirements outlined earlier.

 A Persistent Volume (PV) object represents a storage volume that is used to store persist application data.
 A PV has its own lifecycle, separate from the lifecycle of Kubernetes Pods.